 General Requirements for Becoming a CFP

 The Certified Financial Planner Board of Standards oversees the CFP certification.
 Like the CFA program, applicants need to meet certain education and experience requirements.
 In order to earn the CFP, you need a bachelor’s degree and some college-level study in financial planning.
 Applicants must have 6,000 hours of experience with financial planning (or 4,000 hours through an apprenticeship program).

 There is then an exam which takes place during two three-hour sessions on a single day.
 The multiple choice exam uses real-life situations to assess an applicant’s ability to use broad financial planning knowledge.

 Overall, the CFP program is shorter and less-rigorous than the CFA program.
 If you think this could be the program for you, you can learn more about CFP certification requirements here.

-If you are considering a career in finance and want the added certification, then it’s worth considering what exactly you want to do.
-CFAs typically work more in the field of financial analytics and investing while CFPs usually focus on financial planning with individual clients.
+If you are considering a career in finance and want to add a certification to your resume, then it’s worth figuring out exactly what you want to do.
+CFAs typically work more in the field of financial analytics and investing, while CFPs usually focus on financial planning with individual clients.
 Keep in mind that getting a CFA is also a longer process with more exams.

-Things to Consider for Finding a Financial Advisor
+Tips for Finding a Financial Advisor

 Photo credit: ©iStock.com/Portra, ©iStock.com/sanjeri, ©iStock.com/jacoblund